ibm-skills-network/clarity-knowledgebase/docs/guided-projects/quick-start.md

 You will see several options for creating your GP:

 - **Create a practice project**: Ideal for your first GP.
 This GP is meant for experimenting purpose only and is not meant to be published.
+    > Note: Labs created in practice projects remain available beyond 30 days; only the project itself is deleted beyond 30 days.
+The lab can still be used in other courses or projects after this period.
+Additionally, files uploaded to the content library from practice projects are not deleted after 30 days.
 - **I want to do it myself**: Fully customize your own GP from scratch.

 In this Quick Start guide, we will focus on the `I want to do it myself` option.